 3. Cuttlefish males disguise themselves as females to get past competing males to mate with a female.
 According to Mental Floss, to woo a female without attracting competing males, "wily male cuttlefish employ some tricky gender-bending camouflage.
 With one half of their body they put on a colorful display for the female's benefit.
 With the other half, they disguise themselves as another female, mimicking the muted tones of the female they're courting so as not to attract the attention of nearby males."
 But that's not all they'll do.
 If a male isn't as big and tough as other males vying to mate with a female, then he'll rely on cunning and stealth instead.
 A male will mute his colors, position his body to look like a female carrying eggs, and use this disguise to sneak past competing males for his opportunity with the female.

-5. Cuttlefish count better than most human babies.
-A study out of the Royal Society found that 1-month-old cuttlefish could easily tell the difference between a box with four shrimp and a box with five shrimp.
+6. Cuttlefish count better than most human babies.
+A study published in the Proceedings of the Royal Society B found that 1-month-old cuttlefish could easily tell the difference between a box with four shrimp and a box with five shrimp.
 By contrast, 1-year-old human babies can only determine a difference between piles of one and two and piles of two and three, but no higher than that.
 When the boxes contained more shrimp, the cuttlefish took longer to decide which box to eat from, and researchers took this as a sign that the cuttlefish were physically counting the number of shrimp before making their decisions.

 Watch the changes in action and learn more details about the incredible camouflage ability of these invertebrates in this video: